zhanh-he/piano-dynamic-estimation/README.md

 ```bash
 python pytorch/train.py wandb.note='formal latent8 mmoe8 5x5' exp.model_name=MultiTaskCNN dataset.run_all_folds=False dataset.fold_index=0
 ```
 You can modify other settings in the [`pytorch/config.yaml`](./pytorch/config.yaml).
-Our training histroy and hyperparameter setting can be found in our [**open-available WandB workspace**](https://wandb.ai/zhanh-uwa/2025_icassp).
+Our training histroy and hyperparameter setting can be found in our [**public available WandB Report**](https://api.wandb.ai/links/zhanh-uwa/fcsjrq07).

 ## Evaluation (Ours and Baselines)
-All results can be found on the [`eval_and_benchmarks`](./eval_and_benchmarks/) folder.
-Our models `SingleTaskCNN` and `MultitaskCNN` (formal name in paper is "multitask, multiscale network) results are:
+Our paper results can be found on the `eval_and_benchmarks/` folder.
+You can find our ”SingleTask“ and “Multitask” models‘ evaluation results from:

 - [`Eval_Singletask.ipynb`](./eval_and_benchmarks/Eval_Singletask.ipynb)
 - [`Eval_Multitask.ipynb`](./eval_and_benchmarks/Eval_Multitask.ipynb)

 Beat and downbeat tracking baselines results are obtained from their original implementation in GitHub: [TCN + DBN by Bock et al.(2020)](https://tempobeatdownbeat.github.io/tutorial/intro.html) and [Beat This by F. Foscarin et al. (2024)](https://github.com/CPJKU/beat_this).
-We retrain their model using their own implementation.
-You can find the training history with the evaluation results from:
+We retrain their model using their implementation.
+You can find the training history with evaluation results from:

 - [`beat_tcn/Eval_BeatTCN_MazurkaBL.ipynb`](./eval_and_benchmarks/beat_tcn/Eval_BeatTCN_MazurkaBL.ipynb)
 - [`beat_this/Eval_BeatThis_MazurkaBL.ipynb`](./eval_and_benchmarks/beat_this/Eval_BeatThis_MazurkaBL.ipynb)